-On 12th January 2021, Ngāi Tamawhariua and Takarangi Research signed an agreement that includes the hapū in a 5-year research project called Project Kāinga.
+This year, Ngāi Tamawhariua and Takarangi Research signed an agreement that includes the hapū in a 5-year research project called Project Kāinga.
 This research project recognises that there are environmental, economic, social and cultural ramifications of climate change mitigation and environmental resilience for Māori.

 As a coastal mārae, Te Rereatukahia Mārae is at particular risk from sea-level rise, increased flooding, extreme weather events, tsunami, increased sedimentation of Awa and Tauranga Moana, accelerated erosion.
 All of this has an impact on hapū and biodiversity on land and water.